ePages-de/epages-docs/_posts/2016/2016-09-28-rest-api-test-framework.md

 ## Summary

 RAT allows us to check the complete state of the REST API on an abritrary ePages installation just at the push of a button.
 We use it to partly automate our QA process and run it as last step of a developer installation via Jenkins to make sure everything went fine.
+RAT takes over repetitive tasks and guarantees a certain level of quality - we can spend the saved time on improving our test infrastructure and on the implementation of further test cases.

 Currently we discuss how to include RAT in the Jenkins job that checks our pull requests GitHub.
 The challenge here is to choose the RAT branch that corresponds with the changes in the branch from the pull request.